dojo/dojo.io/site/source/_posts/2018/01/17-Announcing-Dojo-2-beta-5/Announcing-Dojo-2-beta-5.md

 ### Theme creation and new dojo/themes package

-TODO: Explain  Improvements to tooling around theme creation
+TODO: Explain improvements to tooling around theme creation

 ### Migrate to TypeScript 2.6

-TODO: Explain, fully strict, etc.
+[TypeScript 2.6](https://blogs.msdn.microsoft.com/typescript/2017/10/31/announcing-typescript-2-6/) was released and introduced a number of significant improvements to the language, in particular the strictness of certain types of typings.
+These changes helped us further refine the type definitions and find a few bugs along the way.
+Dojo 2 beta 5 ships all of its packages leveraging TypeScript 2.6, and all packages conform to `strict` type mode.

 ## What's next?

 We are nearly there for the initial 2.0 release.
 For RC1 in just a few weeks, you can look forward to:

-TODO: Explain these items

 *  More end developer tooling improvements
-	* dojo/cli-build-app Finish re-architecture of the build system
+	* `dojo/cli-build-app` Finish re-architecture of the build system
-	* dojo/cli-build-widget Focused build process for Dojo 2 widgets as web components
+	* `dojo/cli-build-widget` Focused build process for Dojo 2 widgets as web components
-	* dojo/devtool A development tool for Dojo 2 (Chrome and Firefox)
+	* `dojo/devtool` A development tool for Dojo 2 (Chrome and Firefox)  TODO: Part of rc1?
-	* dojo/diagnostics A diagnostic API for debugging Dojo 2 applications
+	* `dojo/diagnostics` A diagnostic API for debugging Dojo 2 applications  TODO: Part of rc1?
-* dojo/widget-core Finish DOM abstraction
+* `dojo/widget-core` Finish DOM abstraction
-* dojo/widgets Standardize widget events
+* `dojo/widgets` Standardize widget events
-* Dojo 1 flat theme interoperability
+* Additional theme to provide Dojo 1 flat theme style interoperability

 At the moment, we are planning for RC1 in early February.